fallingcat/ComputeRayTracingSamples/readme.md

 ## Ray Tracing in One Weekend
 <img src="./Screenshot.gif" height="333px" width="640px" >
-This is an Unity sample which shows how to implement a tiny ray tracer using compue shader.
+This sample shows how to implement a tiny ray tracer using compue shader.
 The implementation is based on

 [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) article.